 Straightaway, she announced I had "fallen ill" and ended the class.

-– Excerpt from the Author’s Note
+– Excerpt of Author’s Note

 five pounds of fibroids: a memoir